ggerganov/llama.cpp/README.md

 - Collaborators will be invited based on contributions
 - Any help with managing issues and PRs is very appreciated!
 - Make sure to read this: [Inference at the edge](https://github.com/ggerganov/llama.cpp/discussions/205)
+- A bit of backstory for those who are interested interested: [Changelog podcast](https://changelog.com/podcast/532)

 ### Coding guidelines